saireddythfc/portfolio/README.md

 ## Work Experience
 **Research Coordinator, Institute for Creative Technologies [Learning Sciences Lab] (Feb 2023 - May 2023)**
-  - Coordinated the research initiative, ”teach AI how to teach AI”, focused on integrating PAL3 learning app, enhancing personalized AI-driven tutoring and increase class participation by 20%.
+  - Coordinated the research initiative, ”teach AI how to teach AI”, focused on content generation and integration of PAL3 learning app, enhancing personalized AI-driven tutoring and increase class participation by 20%.

 **Research Assistant, Institute for Creative Technologies [Mixed Reality Labs] (Jun 2022 - Jul 2022)**
   - Assisted in setting up data collection efforts, VR experiences and educational interviews at La Brea tar pits for 250 volunteers presenting Ice Age in Los Angeles.